Project budgets

 Getting an advance to pay the design consultant’s fees

 If the project will cost more than $100,000, ask for board approval to apply to the Ministry for a 10% advance of the project budget to pay the design consultant.
-After the design phase is completed, there can be a long delay before construction starts and the board can call down Ministry funding.
+After the design phase is completed, there can be a period of time to complete procurement before construction starts and the board can draw down Ministry funding.

 We won’t advance these fees unless all of the following conditions are met.

-• You must use the advance on the design consultant’s fees.
+- You must use the design fees release to pay for the design consultant’s fees.

 Applying for the advance